Development Workflow

 Setting Up Pre-commit

-Install and configure pre-commit hooks:
+After running pixi install, configure pre-commit hooks:

 This installs git hooks that automatically run before each commit.
+All tools (ruff, mypy, etc.) are managed by pixi, so you don’t need to install them separately.

 Running Pre-commit